 High-quality visual content often is developed to supplement and enhance written or video content, though it can also be consumed by itself.

-Content Marketing is a Marketing Force Multiplier
+What is Content Marketing?
+A Marketing Force Multiplier

 Abraham Lincoln has been quoted as saying, “Give me six hours to chop down a tree, and I will spend the first four sharpening the axe.”